magronp/phase-madtwinnet/README.md

 If you use any of the things existing in this repository, please cite the [corresponding paper](https://hal.archives-ouvertes.fr/hal-01741278).

+You can also find an online demo of these phase recovery algorithms on the [companion website](http://arg.cs.tut.fi/demo/phase-madtwinnet/).

 ## How to use